 The school strives to help students realise their potential: the personal, social, emotional, physical, creative and intellectual qualities and abilities they will require to enjoy fulfilling, active lives in education and beyond.

-To fulfil these aims, the Inclusion Team will:
+To fulfil these aims, the SEN/D Team will:

-- Indicate to teachers potential barriers to learning and how to support students to manage those barriers (through the use of the SEN register, additional needs register, IEPs and student passports) in order to maximise quality first teaching.
+- Indicate to teachers potential barriers to learning and how to support students to manage those barriers through the use of the SEN/D register and Student Support Plans in order to maximise quality first teaching.

 - Work with primary schools to ensure appropriate provision is made for high needs students and appropriate transition provision is made.